How to secure your server: 5 tips for the best server protection

 This way you can open suspicious files from unknown sources without compromising the rest of the infrastructure.
 To imagine this, think about what happens in science fiction movies.

 A group of scientists is examining an extraterrestrial creature inside a sealed chamber.
-This measure prevents the spread of unknown viruses and in the worst case, that the creature escapes from the camera to kill the poor humans.
-Yes, maybe our example is exaggerated but it is exactly what Isolated Execution does to protect your infrastructure.
+This measure prevents the spread of unknown viruses that can kill humans.
+Maybe our example is exaggerated but it is exactly what Isolated Execution does to protect your infrastructure.